countable-web/open-source-corporation/sales/ESTIMATION.md

 # Purpose

 We don't provide quotes except on large projects.
 This is because new scope is nearly always added, invalidating the quote and requiring a change management process which wastes time, especially when deadlines are close.
 The cost of missing a deadline or having to manage updates to a small quote is astronomically higher than the cost of the original work.
 Worse, it distracts our focus from doing excellent work instead to meeting an arbitrary cost number.
-Instead, our process for controlling cost on a small project like this is:
+Instead, we'd rather offer ballpark estimates, have great communication throughout the project about [velocity](https://www.scruminc.com/velocity/) and then guarantee satisfaction with our work.
+If we can't do that, the client shouldn't be our client so it helps us stick to work the leverages our strengths and where we can produce fantastic results.

 # Effort Estimation Process